2

 Most notably, Life Fitness, Landice, True, Precor, and Bowflex.

-And in the case of Bowflex, they’re only offering 2 models to choose from (at the time of writing this anyway) and they both include an HD display- I chose not to include them for the lack of options to choose from.
+And in the case of Bowflex, they’re only offering 3 models to choose from (at the time of writing this anyway), so they don’t give ya much to choose from.

-When I chose the 5 brands above, I was looking to include brands that are more affordable and that offer a nice selection of options to choose from.
+Anyway, when I chose the above brands, I was looking to include ones that are more approachable and that offer a nice selection of options to choose from.

 And based on that criteria, I stand by each brand mentioned above.